-A. I am able to provide my clients with agency quality advertising design for web sites, landing pages, Flash animations, branding, logo designs and top notch photography to best represent their business to the world.
+A. I am able to provide my clients with agency quality advertising design for web sites, landing pages, Flash animations, branding, logo designs and top notch photography.

 Q. What advice do you have for a customer looking to hire a provider like you?

 A. Don't be afraid to ask questions and present your ideas.
 A professional should be able to discuss these things and help you fell at ease.
 Also listen to the ideas presented with an open mind.
 A professional such as myself with years of experience may be able to offer suggestions that could improve the quality or a project or bring new light to your vision.

 Q. If you were a customer, what do you wish you knew about your trade?
 Any inside secrets to share?

 A. The secret to good design and good photography is not always just having a nice computer and software or big camera, but also having the background and experience to use the hardware and software to it's full potential.